shawn-p-m/Web-Dev-Essentials/README.md

     - Path Intellisense
     - Visual Studio Intellicode

-- Set up a Pro Vanilla JS Project (Virtually 99% of these topics are applicable to React Projects)
+- Set up a Pro JS Project (Virtually 99% of these topics are applicable to React Projects)

   - How old school frontend building worked
   - Why Github?